dexkluu/Anime-recommender/README.md

 ## Tools Used

 I scraped the data and did my analysis using Python version 3.6.5.
 The libraries used were pandas, numpy, BeautifulSoup, requests, time, and re.
+The Anaconda distribution should have all the tools necessary for this project.
+A link to the Anaconda download page can be found [here](https://www.anaconda.com/distribution/).

 ## The Process